 When conducting workshops, I always say “start with a well-captured photo and you are halfway there”.
 This immediately raises a lot of questions from participants, because they know how much time I spend explaining the importance of properly capturing images in-camera during my workshops and in various articles.
 The topic especially gets attention during the discussion of filters for landscape photography.
 I often get asked “Why do I need a filter?
 Can’t I do the same thing in Lightroom/Photoshop/Photomatix?”.
-I then have to explain in detail why capturing a photograph properly in-camera is important and that it gives far more options to make it look even better in post-processing later on.
-Start out with a great photograph and make it look magnificent!
+I then have to explain in detail why capturing a photograph properly in-camera is important and that it gives far more options to make it look even better in post-processing later on (see this article for details on filters and also check out my detailed lens filters explained article).
+In short, start out with a great photograph and make it look magnificent!
 Don’t start out with a crappy photo that needs a boatload of Photoshop work to look good – that rarely ever works out.
 See an example of what a typical photo looks like before and after post-processing (move the mouse over):

 I do not regret that I took those photos, because it was all a learning curve and it gives me an idea where I started and where I am heading to in the future.
 Doing such a review of prior work also gives an opportunity to see whether my work has improved over time, stayed stagnant or potentially got worse.
 In my case, I realized that I got very critical of my work during the past year, to the point where I am only happy with 2-3 images in my Gallery.
 I also realized that while I got better with my post-processing, I now need better vision, framing / composition and timing to execute better photographs.
 Yes, it is a vicious cycle, but that’s the beauty of learning – you start with something, then you improve, then you go back to your first steps and re-learn/enhance the process to get even better.
 I know that my main weakness is lack of vision and planned execution, instead of random picture taking that I have been practicing for years.